Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,408.559369,418.865174.md

 ### Transcript

-> geez Hannity you go clothes shopping in the same place this was a complete
+> geez Hannity you go clothes shopping in the same place this was a complete accident right totally complete accident